-We are soliciting feedback from current and potential customers of CAL’s early language assessment products and services.
-If you are interested in early language assessment and would like to let us know your interests and needs, please follow the link below to complete a short survey.
+We are soliciting feedback from current and potential users of SOPA and ELLOPA who are interested in learning more about the training program and potential review activities.
+If you would like to be contacted regarding SOPA and ELLOPA updates and have not completed a previous survey, please follow the link below to complete a short survey.

 Contact us if you have any questions about early language assessments.

-Here is information about the early language assessments previously offered by CAL and currently being evaluated.
+Here is information about CAL's early language assessments:

 SOPA (Student Oral Proficiency Assessment)